metamaden/recountmethylation_instance/README.md

 snakemake --cores 1 server_dash
 ```

-This should open a new browser window with the following:
+Entering the displayed IP address into a browser tab will display the server dashboard.

 ## 4. Reformatting and compiling data files